Into the Swarm #1: Archegos in the Coal Mine

 But beyond those ethical considerations, the Archegos collapse has taught a few interesting things about US capital markets.

-The first lesson for investors is the fact that years of lose monetary policy have laid the ground for moral hazard and very risky bets, as evidenced by the record of margin debt.
+The first lesson for investors is the fact that years of loose monetary policy have laid the ground for moral hazard and very risky bets, as evidenced by the record of margin debt.
 And the higher the leverage ratio, the bigger the vulnerability to unexpected moves.

 The subprime crisis was a perfect illustration of that issue, as it “only” took a 11% drop of US home prices and a 1.5 expansion of the delinquency rate on mortgages to funnel the global banking industry toward the cliff in September 2008.
 In a highly leveraged system, you do not necessarily need a violent crash to generate significant losses and trigger a bigger crisis.